 Semiconductors are the brains of all electronic devices, from microwaves to mobile phones and from drones to automobiles.
 They are essential components that allow the development of technologies crucial for economic growth, national safety, and global competitiveness.
 Therefore, countries are competing to win the semiconductor industry race and gain a competitive edge.
-However, with the tension between the US and China, the Chinese semiconductor industry is speeding up efforts to innovate and be self-reliant in semiconductors, aiming to boost their chip industry.
+However, due to geopolitics, China’s semiconductor industry is speeding up efforts to innovate and be self-reliant in semiconductors, aiming to boost its chip industry.

 Inside the semiconductor supply chain: Roles and specialization